kubevault/kubevault/docs/guides/secret-engines/milvus/overview.md

 ## Before you begin

 - Install KubeVault operator in your cluster from [here](/docs/setup/README.md).
-- Run a Milvus cluster reachable over HTTP.
-The Milvus [standalone quickstart](https://milvus.io/docs/install_standalone-docker.md) exposes the HTTP endpoint at `19530`; managed Milvus on [Zilliz Cloud](https://zilliz.com/cloud) exposes an `https://...` URL with token-based auth.
+- Run a Milvus cluster reachable over gRPC (default port `19530`); managed Milvus on [Zilliz Cloud](https://zilliz.com/cloud) exposes an `https://...` URL with token-based auth.
-- Pre-create the Milvus roles you want to bind credentials to (e.g. `dba`, `readonly`).
+- Pre-create any custom Milvus roles you want to bind credentials to, or use the built-in `public` role.
 The plugin only binds — it does not create roles.
 See [Users and Roles](https://milvus.io/docs/users_and_roles.md) for the Milvus role model.

 ```bash
 $ kubectl create ns demo